-- A. Learning is first.
-They had learned from Paul's teaching about Christ and the gospel of salvation.
-However it is possible to learn without receiving. - B. Received relates to accepting a body of information.
+- A. There is a step beyond learning.
+It is possible to learn without receiving. - B. Received relates to accepting a body of information.
 1 Cor.
 15:1,3; Gal.
-1:9; 1 Thess 2:13.
-Scripture speaks of those who learn and learn and learn and . . . - C. Perhaps beyond learning, they were taught at a deeper level as they heard Paul teach.
-There was more than just the facts.
-The personality of the teacher can carry an impact on us for a lifetime. - D. Beyond words and learning, they saw the example of the man who had first brought the story of Jesus to them. - E. These things do: This is in the present tense.
-These steps are not to begin at some future time, but now. - F. The God of peace be with you as in verse 5.
+1:9; 1 Thess 2:13. - C. Paul uses his own life as a model. - D. These things do: This is in the present tense. - E. The God of peace be with you as in verse 5.
 Paul is always conscious of the presence of God.
 He makes this personal rather than saying the peace of God.
 Further, he is closing this letter amidst a strong charge to be peaceful in the congregation.
 Our God is a God of peace.